openregister/specification/content/hashing-algorithm-def.md

 register has to be created with the same data and the same changes but with a different integrity identity.
 A register implementation MAY provide ways to map from the old identities to the new one (e.g. via HTTP redirection).

+***
+TODO:

+Currently there is only one valid hashing algorithm, `sha-256`.
+In the future, other alternative hashing algorithms MAY be added to this specification.
+They will be distinguished by having a different string prefix.
+***